FOREX-Dollar hits 4-week peak, then eases, sterling lower after BOE hike

 Dollar v2 030823 https://tmsnrt.rs/3QqYQi4

-(Reporting by Herbert Lash, additional reporting by Samuel Indyk in London and Rae Wee in Singapore; Editing by Shri Navaratnam, Nick Macfie, Andrew Heavens, Giles Elgood and Richard Chang)
+(Reporting by Herbert Lash, additional reporting by Samuel Indyk in London and Rae Wee in Singapore; Editing by Richard Chang and Alison Williams)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))